josegonzalez/ssh-github/README.md

 This will import the ssh keys for the user `josegonzalez`, run the server on port `2222`, and start accepting connections.
 Any user with valid private keys for the github `josegonzalez` may now authenticate to the server.

-You may specify the port via the `PORT` environment variable.
+You may specify the port via the `SSHG_PORT` environment variable.

 ```shell
 export SSHG_GITHUB_USER=josegonzalez